donaldboulton/publiuslogic/src/pages/about/index.md

 ## Features

-> ✔️

-* Complete Website Suite - Home Page, About Page, Pricing Page, Privacy, Contact Page and Blog
+> ✔️ Complete Website Suite - Pages = Home, Blog, About, Privacy, Sitemap and Contact

 * Netlify CMS for Content Management
+* FaunaDB for Authentication - Users Backend and Admin
-* SEO Friendly (Sitemap, Schemas, Meta Tags, GTM etc)
+* SEO Friendly (Sitemap, Schemas, Meta Tags, GTM etc.)
+* Netlify Identity for Authentication
-* Bulma and Sass Support for styling
+* Styled Components, Styled Media Query & Bulma for styling
 * Progressive Web App & Offline Support
-* Tags and RSS Feed for Blog
+* Tags, Categories and a RSS Feed for Blog
+* Time to Read and a Table Of Contents
 * Comments with GitHub Issues
 * Follow, Mention, Star and Fork GitHub buttons
 * Share Support
 * Elastic-Lunr Search
 * Pagination
-* Contact Form (Netlify Forms)
+* Contact Form (Lambda Netlify Forms)
 * Easy Configuration using `config.js` file

 ## Uses useDarkMode

-☀️🌜 I have incorporated this into PubliusLogic and below is an example of its usage.
+> ☀️🌜 Below is an example of its usage.